 APC UPS 425VA Review

-How to Configure a UPS for a Synology NAS
+How to Configure a UPS Device on a Synology NAS

-When you get your UPS for a Synology NAS, you need to connect it to your NAS via USB.
+When you get your UPS, you need to connect it to your NAS via USB.
 Power down your Synology NAS and plug it into your UPS device (on an outlet that says battery + surge).
 Plug the USB cable into your UPS, then plug the other end into a USB outlet on your Synology NAS.
 At this point, there’s one final configuration change that must be made.

 - Open the Control Panel in Synology DSM, select Hardware & Power, then select UPS.